+First impressions are important and ensuring everyone has a positive lasting impression of our city is high on our agenda.
 Research shows that places that are attractive, well maintained and which demonstrate a ‘spirit of community’ do better than those that don’t.
-Indeed, the ‘dwell time’ in Canterbury is already longer than for comparable places and the average spend slightly higher: Bloom will make this gap wider with people spending longer here and spending more.
+Indeed, the ‘dwell time’ in Canterbury is already longer than for comparable places and the average spend slightly higher: Bloom makes this gap wider with people spending longer here and spending more.
 An improved environment brings more customers and revenues, and less graffiti and vandalism.

 - Community cohesion and development: by bringing businesses, residents and students together on a common platform

 - Commercial growth: the city is at the heart of a strong horticultural and agricultural community.
 We will use Bloom to both celebrate, develop and exploit this for the benefit of local businesses

 - Visitor attraction and retention: by presenting the city as a centre of Bloom excellence we will enhance the visitor experience, the value of overnight stays and the reputation of the city nationally and internationally